rithikasilva/readme-lol-stats/project_details.md

 - [ ] How many champions did I immobilize in the last X matches?
 - [ ] Average CS in the first 10 minutes?
 - [ ] Jungle CS in the first 10 minutes?
-- [x] Total takedowns in the last X matches?
 - [ ] How many skillshots did I dodge in the last X matches?
 - [x] What champ(s) do I have the highest mastery on?